 Benefits of Implementing Block Leave: Know How It Works

-For example, if the company policy provides 5 days of block leave, the employee must take 5 days of uninterrupted leave at once, instead of splitting them.
+Unlike regular annual leave, which can be taken flexibly, block leave must be taken in one uninterrupted stretch.
+For example, if a company requires 5 days of block leave, the employee must take all 5 days continuously rather than splitting them.

-Though there is no statutory requirement for the implementation of it in Singapore (except in certain regulated industries such as financial services), many companies offer this as a part of their policy for the well-being of their employees.
+Block leave is not statutory requirement under Singapore’s Employment Act.
+However, many companies offer this as a part of their policy for the well-being of their employees.

-Reducing fraud and operational risks: In certain sensitive roles like finance, it can serve as a preventive control and reduce the chances of continuous fraud activities that are hidden.
+Reducing fraud and operational risks: In roles involving control or sensitive processes like finance, it can serve as a preventive control and reduce the chances of continuous fraud activities that are hidden.

-Knowledge sharing and cross training: When an employee goes for the leave, they hand over all their duties to someone else.
-This will help other teams learn new work and decrease the dependency on a single employee.
+Knowledge sharing and cross training: When an employee goes for block leave, their responsibilities are temporarily handed over to a team member.
+This allows other team members to gain exposure to different tasks and decrease the dependency on a single employee.

-Decreasing employee dependency: Depending on a single employee for certain important tasks can result dangerously when they resign or leave due to emergency.
-This leave allows other teams to manage the work when a person is absent.
+Decreasing employee dependency: Over-reliance on a single employee can create operational risk when they resign or apply leave due to an emergency.
+Block leave allows other teams to manage the work when a person is absent.

-During this leave, the employee is expected to be fully away from any kind of professional work, while their duties are handed over to some other person or managed by backup arrangements.
+During block leave, the employee is expected to be fully away from any kind of professional work, while their duties are handed over to some other person or managed by backup arrangements.

-1. Set minimum continuous leave period: The number of days is allocated based on the policies of the company but is usually taken from employees’ annual leave entitlement in a fixed manner.
+1. Set minimum continuous leave period: The number of days is allocated based on the policies of the company.
+But it is usually taken from employees’ annual leave entitlement in a fixed manner.

-1. Plan leaves in advance: Planning it in advance is necessary for getting proper approval and business management arrangements.
+1. Plan leaves in advance: Planning block leave in advance is necessary for getting proper approval and business management arrangements.

-1. Handover work responsibilities: On the day before leaving for the leave, the employee hands over the tasks, pending work, and updates to a colleague or supervisor.
+1. Handover work responsibilities: On the day before leaving for block leave, the employee hands over the tasks, pending work, and updates to a colleague or supervisor.

-1. Employee resumes duty: After the leave period ends, the employee returns and hand back process takes place.
+1. Employee resumes duty: After the block leave period ends, the employee resumes duties and responsibility is handed back accordingly.

 • Duration of continuous leave